crate/services-docs/docs/tutorials/object.md

 # Objects: Analyzing Marketing Data

-As marketers, we often handle multi-structured data from different platforms.
+Marketers often need to handle multi-structured data from different platforms.
 CrateDB's dynamic `OBJECT` data type allows us to store and analyze this complex, nested data efficiently.
 In this tutorial, we'll explore how to leverage this feature in marketing data analysis, along with the use of generated columns to parse and manage URLs.

-Consider we have marketing data that captures details of various campaigns:
+Consider marketing data that captures details of various campaigns:
 ```json
 {
     "campaign_id": "c123",